fireship-io/fireship.io/hugo/content/lessons/framer-motion-modal/index.md

   export default Modal;
 ```

-### Animate Presense
+### Animate Presence

-Framer Motion has a built in `AnimatePresence` component that can handle animations for components that get added/removed from the DOM - we need it to animate the removal of a modal component.
+Framer Motion has a built in [AnimatePresence](https://www.framer.com/docs/animate-presence/) component that can handle animations for components that get added/removed from the DOM - we need it to animate the removal of a modal component.

 {{< file "react" "App.js" >}}
 ```jsx